TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - The sender and receiver are assumed to be collaborators within an existing repository.
   Repository existence is treated as environmental configuration, not a signaling event.
 - Fork relationships introduce additional metadata but do not change the (owner, repo) identifier.
-- Issue edits, transfers, deletions, repository renames, transfers, or visibility changes are **defined by the platform** but are **assumed not to occur within the experimental scope**.
+- Identifier-changing operations such as repository renames, transfers, or visibility changes are **defined by the platform** but are **assumed not to occur within the experimental scope**.

 ---